A Fractional Calculus Framework for Open Quantum Dynamics: From Liouville to Lindblad to Memory Kernels: Numerical Demonstration and Discussion

 For super--Ohmic baths ($\chi>1$), the coherence does not vanish at long times but saturates to a finite plateau $u_\infty=e^{-Q_\infty}$ determined by the bath reorganization energy.
-To preserve this limit, the fractional model must include $u_\infty$ explicitly through a convex mixture of the Markovian and fractional channels, \begin{widetext}
+To preserve this limit, the fractional model must include $u_\infty$ explicitly through a convex mixture of the Markovian and fractional channels,

-\end{widetext} This affine form bounds the coherence between $u_\infty$ and~1 and ensures the correct long--time plateau.
+This affine form bounds the coherence between $u_\infty$ and~1 and renders the initial Gaussian decay and most of the intermediate stretched-exponential behavior negligible, thereby isolating the long-time algebraic regime of the dynamics.
 We therefore fit the \emph{plateau--normalized} curve $v(t)$ within the shaded intermediate--time window to obtain $(\alpha,\lambda)$, and then reconstruct $u(t)$ from Eq.~\eqref{eq:ansatz-superohmic}.
 The optimized fractional orders are systematically larger than $s-1$, compensating for the overly rapid decay of the fixed--order model and capturing the slower relaxation characteristic of structured baths.
 As shown in Figure~\ref{fig:frac_super}, this plateau--anchored fractional ansatz accurately reproduces both the intermediate--time curvature and the long--time coherence plateau for all super--Ohmic exponents considered ($\chi=1.2$, $1.5$, and $1.8$).

+Because the asymptotic tail is mapped to a pure power law, the fractional parameters extracted from $v(t)$ in Figure~\ref{fig:frac_super} emphasize the long-time memory exponent and may differ from parameters obtained by fitting the full coherence $u(t)$.
+For example, for $\chi=1.5$, the fractional order obtained from the plateau-normalized fit ($\alpha = 0.62$) is approximately twice that obtained from the full-coherence fit in Figure~\ref{fig:frac_general} ($\alpha = 0.31$), even when using the same fitting window.